File Naming Conventions

 Non-negotiables vs Negotiables

-Below is a list of some common best practices, as well as personal best practices that I’ve found helpful not only to myself but to my colleagues:
+Below is a list of some common best practices, as well as personal best practices that I’ve found helpful:

 Dated files and folders